gh-pages-bootstrap-test/test-repo-forked/README.md

-# test-repo-org
+# test-repo-forked
-Empty testing repository for gh-pages-bootstrap, owned by an organization
+Empty testing repository for gh-pages-bootstrap, forked from somewhere else